Ada-Developers-Academy/core-unit-3/react-components/components.md

 Sofia can verify that her `App` and `StudentList` components are rendered successfully by:

-- Ensuring that the server is running with `npm start`
+- Ensuring that the server is running with `yarn start`
 - Checking the appearance of `localhost:3000`

 Success!
 Sofia successfully renders both the `App` and `StudentList` components once.